DynaSTy: A Framework for SpatioTemporal Node Attribute Prediction in Dynamic Graphs: Experiments

 \item \textbf{PDFormer}~\citep{jiang2023pdformer}.
 Models spatiotemporal data by combining a transformer encoder with learned spatial priors, where these priors modulate the attention weights so that the model can focus on spatially meaningful relationships while capturing temporal dynamics through self-attention.
 Unlike DynaSTy, it does not support per-sample or explicit time-varying adjacency matrices as input, but represents a strong static-graph attention-based baseline.

 \end{itemize}

 We evaluate all models using Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE).
-Classical univariate forecasting methods such as ARIMA and SARIMA are not included, as they are not designed for high-dimensional, interconnected systems and have been shown to perform poorly \cite{li2018dcrnn_traffic, wu_graph_2019} in high-dimensional, non-stationary graph settings like those we study.
+Classical time series forecasting methods such as ARIMA and SARIMA are not included, as they are not designed for high-dimensional, interconnected systems and have been shown to perform poorly \cite{li2018dcrnn_traffic, 10.5555/3367243.3367303} in non-stationary graph settings like those we study.

 The mechanism of converting dynamic graphs to static for running baseline methods that operate on static graphs is described in Appendix ~\ref{sec:static}.